justincfeng/PoMiN/README.md

     py_3,                   float,   y-momentum of particle 3
     ...,                    ...,     ...

-NOTE: the speed of light c is assumed to have a value of 1.
+The speed of light c is assumed to have a value of 1.

+Any particle given a mass of 0 will move at the speed of light, as dictated by the physics.
+Therefore, light can be included in the simulation simply by adding one or more massless bodies and assigning their energies appropriately using E=hf.

-NOTE: the 'number-of-particles' is the number of fully interacting particles in the system.
+The 'number-of-particles' parameter is the number of fully interacting particles in the system.
 Any additional particles in the input line after the first 'number-of-particles' particles will be treated as test particles.
 Set 'number-of-particles' to zero if all particles in the input line are fully interacting particles (no test particles).

-NOTE: the 'courant-number' is the ratio of the change in distance between the two closest particles (in a single timestep) to the distance between those particles.
+The 'courant-number' parameter is the ratio of the change in distance between the two closest particles (in a single timestep) to the distance between those particles.
 A positive 'courant-number' turns on adaptive timestepping and computes the timestep using the distances between all particles, including test particles.